davea42/libdwarf-code/README.md

 ### Options to meson on Linux/Unix

-For the basic options list , do:
+For the basic configuration options list , do:
     meson configure /path/to/code

-To set options and show the result:
+To set options and show the resulting actual options:

     # Here  just setting one option.
     meson setup  -Ddwarfexample=true  .  /home/davea/dwarf/code
     meson configure .

-The configure output is very wide (just letting you know).
+The meson configure output is very wide (just letting you know).

-### Options to configure on Linux/Unix
+### Options to configure/autotools on Linux/Unix

 For the full options list , do: